DibiBase/Dashboards/README.md

 # Prometheus Configuration

-after installing prometheus head to the installation place (where you unzipped your tar ot whatnot) and replace the *prometheus.yml* file with the one included [here]().
+after installing prometheus head to the installation place (where you unzipped your tar ot whatnot) and replace the *prometheus.yml* file with the one included [/prometheus](/prometheus/).

  Make sure you install and run the node exporter as well.